 Indeed, Schlosberg (2007, 149) argues that simply extending justice to individual animals without recognising the importance of the flourishing of the systems in which they reside is not only counterproductive, but ‘atomizes nature’ and ‘devalues a form of life’.
 As such, we need to respect, recognize and acknowledge the claims of the system as a whole; this is also the only way in which we can do justice to the individuals who make it up.

-The extension of justice to ecological collectives however raises some important questions about the competing claims of all of these putative subjects of justice .
+The extension of justice to ecological collectives however raises some important questions about the competing claims of all of these putative subjects of justice (see also Waldow and Scholsberg in this volume).
 One of the most discussed areas of conflict is that between nonhuman collectives and individuals.
 Specifically, a focus on the justice entitlements of the ‘system’ can lead to significant harm to individuals.
 Such problems have been written about widely when initiatives that are meant to benefit ecological collectives harm people, for example, when human individuals and communities are displaced, and even killed, in the pursuit of biodiversity conservation (Duffy 2016).
 Similar conflicts emerge when there are competing justice claims between nonhuman individuals and collectives.
 Such conflicts are starkly evident in the domain of biodiversity conservation, since it is oriented towards the protection of nonhuman collectives.

 For instance, the negative justice effects of the focus on ecological collectives are obvious where individual sentient animals are exterminated in vast numbers for the sake of the ‘ecosystem’, as is seen in efforts to manage invasive alien species such rabbits and cane toads in Australia, and grey squirrels and mink in Scotland.
 Less obvious, but equally troubling examples lie in zoos, and in captive breeding, de-extinction, trophy hunting and wildlife ranching programmes which subject individual animals to serious harms in order to safeguard or promote the flourishing of a larger collective such as a ‘species’ or a ‘population’.